Goma0925/CSC360-BusinessPlanManager/README.md

 Ex:
 	BusinessPlan BP = BusinessPlan("VMOSA", "Computer Science", ["Vision","Mission","Objectives","Strategies","Plan of Action"])

-The demonstration of the usage and test are in /src/test/java/businessplan/tests/BusinessPlanTest.java
+<b>The demonstration of the usage and test are in /src/test/java/businessplan/tests/BusinessPlanTest.java</b>